Amrkhaled74/gold-silver-analytics/README.md

 ## Getting Started

-1. **Provision the Database** — Run the DDL scripts in `design_Galaxy_Schema/schema_ddl.sql` against your SQL Server instance to create the star schema.
+1. **Provision the Database** — Run the DDL scripts in `design_Galaxy_Schema/schema_ddl.sql` against your SQL Server instance to create the Galaxy schema.
 2. **Configure Informatica** — Import the mapping XMLs from `etl/` into your PowerCenter repository and update source/target connection objects.
 3. **Run Workflows** — Execute mappings in order: Date Dim → Geopolitical Risk Dim → Event Dim → Fact Load.
 4. **Connect Power BI** — Open `dashboard/AssetAnalysis.pbix` and point the data source to your populated SQL Server warehouse.